rodabt/ds-shell/README.md

 ## TODO

-- [ ] Update project.yml with a list of recognized commands you wish logged
-- [ ] Refactor the code according to best practices
+- [ ] Refactor the code according to best practices (PEP8, etc.)
-- [ ] Create a setup file and upload to PyPy
 - [ ] Log command after execution to track its duration
 - [ ] Create usage statistics (time spent on file manipulation, calling scripts, etc)
+- [ ] Update project.yml with a list of recognized commands you wish to be logged
+- [ ] Create a setup file and upload to PyPy